 When you go into the child protection conference the Chair will spend some time with you talking about the meeting and what to expect.
 Then the professionals are invited into the room and the meeting starts.
 There is an agenda for the conference, although this is different for the first conference ICPC agenda (opens a new window) and any other conferences RCPC agenda (opens a new window)

 Here is a video to help you imagine what a child protection conference is like.There are subtitles in English, Polish, Turkish, Arabic and Korean.
 Just click on the CC button on the bottom toolbar on the video to select the language you need.

-Further information about the procedures for child protection conferences can be viewed online within the Pan London Child Protection Procedures (opens a new window) for Kingston and Richmond children.
+Further information about the procedures for child protection conferences can be viewed online within the London Safeguarding Children Procedures (opens a new window).